 This award recognizes outstanding contributions to the promotion and advocacy of research activity in cooperative education.
 The award is not given every year.
 The award is competitively determined and is intended to recognize longstanding contributions to the field both by participating in research activity and providing leadership for others.
 The winner will be honored at the CEIA annual conference.

-Current Recipient: Dr. Cheryl Cates – University of Cincinnati
+Current Recipient: Dr. Tracey Bowen – University of Toronto

 Nominations Deadline: December 1